 Most recently, Jeremy was placed in solitary confinement for two weeks in the middle of October 2014, when the prison claimed he stole clothing from his laundry job.
 In solitary confinement, he is afforded no possessions and is allowed just one book at a time.

-If Jeremy is not denied good-time credits, he could be released on Christmas Day, 2020.
+Jeremy is currently slated for release in February of 2020.
 Federal law does not include provision for parole.